List of songs written by RM

 RM at a photoshoot for D Icon magazine in Los Angeles, in November 2017.

 South Korean rapper RM (formerly Rap Monster) is best known as the leader of South Korean boy band BTS.
 He has written and composed much of the band's output since their debut in 2013, often alongside bandmates J-Hope and Suga.
-As a solo artist, he has written and released two mixtapes: RM (2015) and Mono (2018), and two studio albums: "Indigo" (2022)" and Right Place, Wrong Person (2024).
-With 231 songs attributed to his name as a songwriter and composer by the Korea Music Copyright Association (KOMCA)—as of June 2025—RM is the youngest and second most-credited songwriter in the association's history.
+As a solo artist, he has written and released two mixtapes: RM (2015) and Mono (2018), and two studio albums: Indigo (2022) and Right Place, Wrong Person (2024).
+He has 238 songs attributed to his name as a songwriter and composer by the Korea Music Copyright Association — as of August 2026.
 His credits include solos for his BTS bandmates, music for his various features, and two songs for former Big Hit Entertainment labelmate Glam prior to their disbandment.
 In December 2020, RM made his debut on the Billboard Hot 100 Songwriters Chart at number three, after six songs that he co-wrote on BTS' fifth Korean-language studio album Be concurrently charted on the Billboard Hot 100.